Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Biography Card/README.md

 - 🖼 Add Profile Image Hover Animation – Smooth zoom-in or blur-on-hover effect
 - 🎞 Add Animated Overlay – Display quotes or achievements when the card is hovered
 - 🌐 Add Social Media Icons – Optional links to Wikipedia, Government portals, or speeches
+- 📜 Add Timeline Section – Show career milestones inside the card using a sliding panel

   ## 🚀 How to Run